 Searching for a Holi celebration near me or Holi events near me in New Jersey?
 As a writer for Jersey Family Fun Lorelei put together a great guide to celebrating Holi with your family.
-We’ve updated the event listings for 2023 to reflect NJ Holi celebrations near me and you that are happening this year.
+We’re updating the event listings for 2024 to reflect NJ Holi celebrations near me and you that are happening this year.

 What is Holi?